Podcast: Play in new window | Download (Duration: 9:56 — 542.0MB) | Embed

 Recently I bumped into a former work colleague at a social function.
 I asked him how his new job was going.
 He said, “Great – the culture is totally different from where I worked prior”.
+The leadership style is also different.
 Our paths crossed at the same company.
 He moved on and I was still there.
 Culture.
 I became curious.
+Does leadership have something to do with it ?

 Over the years I had the opportunity to work at many different companies.
 Little did I know at the time, what I experienced at each was some facet of their workplace culture.